< /> < />

 • Zinc

-What are the health benefits of drinking milk?
+The health benefits of drinking milk

 Milk and dairy products have been known to have health benefits and are one of the 5 daily recommended food groups by the Australian Dietary Guidelines.

+The main health benefits of dairy foods we mostly talk about are calcium or calcium phosphate.
 Milk is a readily absorbable source of calcium.
 To achieve the same amount of calcium as you get in a glass of milk, you would need to eat around 100 grams of tofu, 100 grams of almonds or half a cup of canned salmon [4].

 An estimated 8 out of 10 adults aren't getting enough dairy foods in their diet.
 So maybe a few more of us need to having a daily glass of milk, and why not pair it with a Nourish Shake for an extra dose of protein?